 The contrived B plot, involving transporting dangerous cargo necessary to fight a plague, is by-the-numbers and forgettable.
 I was much more interested in seeing Colm Meany return as an as-yet nameless transporter chief (eventually known as Miles O’Brien, who would become a main character in the spinoff Deep Space Nine).

-Diana Muldar does a good job playing a central role delivering all the medical lines to an ensemble she’s never worked with before.
-Muldar actually appeared in the original Star Trek, guest starring opposite William Shatner not once but twice.
+Diana Muldaur does a good job playing a central role delivering all the medical lines to an ensemble she’s never worked with before.
+Muldaur actually appeared in the original Star Trek, guest starring opposite William Shatner not once but twice.
 Of course I missed Dr. Crusher, but I enjoyed the Pulaski-Data dynamic, and and would have welcomed seeing her return as a guest in later seasons just to give her character closure.

 The A plot, involving Troi’s pregnancy and the rapid growth of her child, has some nice character moments.
 I thought it was a nice touch that Troi asks Data to be present for the birth.